How this series came to life

 I also figured it would be much easier for you to share!
 Found a video that’s really relevant for you right now?
 Just share it with everyone in the organization!
 That certainly beats photocopying three pages of a book and sending that around.

-What I do here is quite low tech and home-bred.
+What I do here is home back with love: low tech but big on heart and insights.
 I set up a camera, shoot, add an intro and ending, and share it with you.
 It’s not scripted or rehearsed, so forgive my (hopefully not too frequent) fumbling and hesitations.
-If I were to aim for any more polish, I would probably not do it at all.
+If I had aimed for more polish, I might not have done it at all.

 Paywall to access (Not really)